 These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
 We teach British Values through a broad and balanced curriculum including regular lessons in Key Stage Two specifically about Rights and Responsibilities.
 Our strong Christian identity is an ever-present guiding factor in the way children at our school learn to think of others and the world.
 Teachings from the Bible are made relevant to the values we still hold today in our daily acts of Collective Worship.

-The school takes opportunities to actively promote British Values through whole school systems and structures such as electing and running a successful School and Eco Councils.
+The school takes opportunities to actively promote British Values through whole school systems and structures such as electing and running a successful Eco Council and through house teams.
 Actively promoting British Values also means challenging opinions that are contrary to fundamental British Values, including ‘extremist’ views.

-At St Botolph’s CE Primary School we uphold and teach pupils about the British Values which are defined as:
+At St Botolph’s CofE Primary School we uphold and teach pupils about the British Values which are defined as:

 - Rule of Law

 - Individual Liberty

 - Tolerance of those with different faiths and beliefs